Sharon, Lois & Bram: Group formation

-Sharon Hampson, Lois Lilienstein, and Bram Morrison began their singing careers as individuals, and met while performing for the "Mariposa in the Schools" program.
+Sharon Hampson, Lois Lilienstein, and Bram Morrison began their singing careers as individuals, and met while performing for the "Mariposa in the Schools" program, a project of the Mariposa Folk Festival.
 The three performers quickly discovered that they shared a common philosophy about creating quality music for people of all ages.

+Hampson studied piano, cello, and guitar as a child and began publicly performing as a folk singer in cafes at 17.
+Performing as a duo with Michel Choquette, in 1964 the pair released an album with songs in French and English entitled Songs for Children and Other People.
+She married Joe Hampson of the folk band The Travellers.
+Lilienstein's father was a piano player, and she began performing at age six.
+She trained in classical and jazz piano and earned her degree in music literature and piano from the University of Michigan.
+Morrison attended the University of Toronto, and for four years toured North America backing the folk singer Alan Mills, playing guitar on two of his albums.
+He taught music in Toronto Public Schools for seven years.

-In 1978, with $20,000 borrowed from family and friends, they recorded their first album One Elephant, Deux Éléphants, released by Elephant Records and distributed by A&M. The folk-style album, with its eclectic musical mix, became one of the fastest-selling children's albums ever produced in Canada.
+In 1978, with $22,000 borrowed from family and friends, they recorded their first album One Elephant, Deux Éléphants, released by Elephant Records and distributed by A&M. The folk-style album, with its eclectic musical mix, became one of the fastest-selling children's albums ever produced in Canada.

 Producer Bill Usher contributed to their singing style.
 Usher was looking for a more energetic twist to children's music and a shift away from the previous traditional folk style.
 He sought out songs that drew upon various musical styles, such as rock'n roll, Broadway, and calypso.
 Sharon, Lois & Bram's appeal crossed a variety of demographics.